List of legendary kings of Denmark: Vita Karoli Magni

 Vita Karoli Magni ("The Life of Charlemagne") is a biography of Charlemagne, King of the Franks, written by Einhard in the first half of the 9th century, with dates of composition suggested between 817 and 833.
 Sections 14 and 32 refer to the Danes and in particular their king Gudfred ("Godofridus"), against whom Charlemagne waged the last war he ever fought.
 Gudfred considered Frisia and Saxony his provinces, had made the Abodriti into his tributaries, and boasted that he would attack the Franks in Aix.
 However, he was killed by one of his own followers before this could happen.

+Gesta Hludowici imperatoris

+Gesta Hludowici imperatoris is a history of Holy Roman Emperor Louis the Pious by Thegan of Trier, written in Latin shortly before Louis' death in AD 840.
+In section 33, it says Harald Klak ("Heriolt") came to Louis from the Danes and was "elevated from the sacred baptismal font" (i.e. baptised as Christian) by the Emperor, while his wife was raised by the Empress Judith.
+Louis gave Harald a large part of Frisia.

 Vita Ansgarii

 Vita Ansgarii is a 9th-century hagiography of saint Ansgar, written by the East Frankish archbishop Rimbert.
-Vita Ansgarii mentions two Danish kings visited by Ansgar:
+Vita Ansgarii mentions three Danish kings: